Other contact information

 If you are concerned about odours near

-the Gold Bar Wastewater Treatment Plant, contact the City of Edmonton at
+the Gold Bar Wastewater Treatment Plant, contact us at

 The safety of the public and our employees is always our number one priority.
 We are constantly monitoring air quality levels at Gold Bar to confirm our odour-control systems are working properly.